 During the past months of preparation for Census 2020, we’ve invited you to display posters, share an announcement or bulletin insert, and work with FAN to make sure Everyone Counts!
 These are still helpful activities, and you can find sources for multiple faith traditions and languages at our Census Toolkit webpage: https://fanwa.org/advocacy/advocacy-toolkit/census-2020/.

 Today we’re asking you to plan a Census Action Day sometime between now and April 1, which is the official census day.
-Our Census Equity Outreach staff member Elizabeth Dickinson has prepared this list of helpful suggestions for your planning—please download it and share with others.
+Our Census Equity Outreach staff member Elizabeth Dickinson has prepared a list of helpful suggestions for your planning—please download it and share with others.
 We encourage you to make this fun and let us know what you have planned—take photos and share them with us!
 You can reach Elizabeth at email@example.com to talk through suggestions.

 Download our Census Equity Action Day guide and get started planning.
 Follow us on Facebook to see what others are doing!